-The exhaust gas recirculation (EGR) backpressure transducer valve is used to control EGR.
+The exhaust gas recirculation (EGR) backpressure transducer valve (Figure 2) is used to control EGR.
 The EGR valve is operated by ported vacuum, but the ported vacuum will normally be vented off at the EGR backpressure transducer valve.
-As rpm increases, exhaust pressure increases and pushes on the diaphragm in the EGR backpressure transducer valve and closes the vacuum vent.
+As engine RPM increases, exhaust pressure increases and pushes on the diaphragm in the EGR backpressure transducer valve and closes the vacuum vent.